-Milk and oat splits across crews with different expectations
+Milk splits across crews with different expectations

 Remote pads versus campus hubs in the same portfolio